 Maine’s secondment letter instructs Mokwena to “submit a progress report to the MEC on a monthly basis”.

 A senior municipal staff member this week said: “You can’t second somebody who is unemployed.
+How do you begin to second me from home?

 “The deal itself says it’s dodgy.
 How do you begin to get into the database on the same day you are awarded a tender?”